-In American Dad! a counter was made saying 100 characters would die for their 100th episode.
+A counter was made saying 100 characters would die for their 100th episode.
 It actually goes a while without anyone dying until Stan blows the legs off a dog just to see which one has a tracking chip that's also an explosive, which at first is in bad taste until he comes out saying he helped the dog and it will be okay, only to have the counter show its first death.
 Another example came later in the episode, when an entire bus full of minor characters falls off a cliff.
 Announcing that a hundred recurring characters are going to die over the course of one episode seems like a cheap ratings ploy, but to actually kill dozens of them in a single fiery explosion is just too over-the-top to be tragic.

 Principal Lewis knocking out Steve with a coffee pot?
 Oh my God!
 Leering over and evilly laughing at him?
 Laugh-out-loud funny.

 Roger testing out his eggnog in "Season's Beatings" on the rats.